Sizing Up the Road - How to safely drive alongside big trucks and other commercial vehicles

 CAA clubs across the country named the second Tuesday in May as national “Slow Down Move Over Day.”
 The special day raises awareness of laws in place to protect tow truck operators, first responders such as law enforcement and paramedics and highway workers.
 Stay tuned for further details!

-Distracting driving is defined as any distraction that takes the driver’s eyes and mind away from the road.
-Some common distractions include use of a mobile phone for talking, texting, emailing or surfing, reaching for a moving object, eating/drinking, or applying makeup.
+Distracting driving is defined by CAA as any distraction that takes the driver’s eyes and mind away from the road.
+Some common distractions include use of a mobile phone for talking, texting, emailing or surfing, reaching for a moving object, eating, or applying makeup.
 Distracted driving can pose a serious threat to the safety of others on the road.
 Eliminating preventable distractions before the driver gets behind the wheel not only makes driving less stressful, but it can also save lives.

 Drivers in the Prairies More Worried Than Ever About Texting and Driving